cylc/cylc-admin/docs/proposal-multi-user-approach.md

         "<user1>": {              # user1
             "default": [
-                "!READ", "!ADMIN" # No privileges for all ui-servers ],                    # owners
+                "!READ", "!ADMIN" # No privileges for all ui-servers ],                    # owners.
+Note, could also have configured as !ALL },                        # No limit set, so all ui-server owners },                            # limit is also "!READ", "!ADMIN" for user1
-        },
-    },

     "<server_owner_1>": {                 # For specific UI Server owner,
         "<*>": {                          # Any authenticated user
-            "default": "READ",  # Will have default read-only access "limit": "ADMIN"    # server_owner_1 is able to give away },                      # a maximum of admin privileges.
+            "default": "READ",            # Will have default read-only access "limit": ["READ", "ADMIN"]    # server_owner_1 is able to give away },                                # all privileges.
     },
     "<server_owner_2>": {       # For specific UI Server owner,
         "<user2>": {            # Specific user2
-           "limit": "ADMIN"     # Can only be granted a maximum of Admin by },                      # server_owner2, default access for user2 falls back to
+           "limit": "ALL"       # Can only be granted a maximum of ALL (READ and ADMIN) by },                      # server_owner2, default access for user2 falls back to
                                 # standard READ only (if server_owner_2/user2 are
                                 # included in other auth config e.g. the top example),
                                 # or none if not in any other auth config sections.

         "group:<groupA>": {                # group denoted with a `group:`
-            "default": "ADMIN"             # groupA has default ADMIN access to server_owner_2's },                                 # workflows
+            "default": ["READ", "ADMIN"]   # groupA has default READ, ADMIN access to server_owner_2's },                                 # workflows
     },
     "group:<grp_of_svr_owners>":{          # Group of users who own UI Servers "group: groupB": {
-            "default": "READ",             # can grant groupB users up to Admin "limit": [                     # privileges, without stop and kill "ADMIN", "!stop", "!kill"  # operations
+            "default": "READ",             # can grant groupB users up to Admin "limit": [                     # privileges, without stop and kill "READ", "ADMIN", "!stop",  # operations
+                "!kill"
             ]
         },
     }
 }
 ```

-### READ ADMIN Inheritance

-On granting ADMIN access in the site or user config file, that implies ADMIN and READ access (since the mutations associated with READ are non-interactive).
-When removing ADMIN access, i.e `!ADMIN`, the access falls back to READ.
+Whilst most sites and user configs will likely be simpler than this, the above config shows the flexibility available to users with the proposed system.

 ### Site vs. User Config Precedence, Defaults and Limits